manorrock/azure-examples/appservice/docker-tomcat/README.md

-# Deploy a custom Tomcat to Azure App Service (using a Docker image)
+# Deploy Tomcat using a Docker image

 ## Prerequisites